 - If your calender data contains a mixture of full-day and finite duration events with starting and ending time, you will pass ZC_FULL_DAY_EVENT_VAR=<field_name> in the url

 <field_name> is the deluge field name of the field in which you will set value as true or false.
 At runtime, if the parameter named ZC_FULL_DAY_EVENT_VAR is available, Zoho Creator checks the value of the specified field name from the corresponding row in the view.
 If the value is true, the event is taken as "full-day" event.
 If the value is false, the event is taken as date-time event.

-2. A fully constructed iCal feed of the view is given below.
-Here the parameter ZC_FULL_DAY_EVENT_VAR is added to the URL with the value as Full_day_event, which is the deluge field name as shown in the above view.
+- A fully constructed iCal feed of the view is given below.
+Here the parameter ZC_FULL_DAY_EVENT_VAR is added to the URL with the value as Full_day_event.

-3. Copy the constructed url and use it in various calendar services like Google, which support adding events by URL.
-In Google Calender, you can add the url as mentioned here: Subscribe to calenders in Google Calender.
+- Copy the constructed url and use it in various calendar services like Google, which support adding events by URL.
+In Google Calendar, you can add the url as mentioned here: Subscribe to calenders in Google Calendar.
 The data will be shown as in the screen-shot given below: